 TIP: The deck assemblies used in this issue have delicate details.
 You may want to protect these assemblies by working on a soft, protective surface.

 Here, my Well Deck Forward Bulkhead is seated in the correct position:

 Secure the Forward Bulkhead to the Well Deck from below with three (3) CP screws:

 The Deck Ladders supplied in this issue are just plain white plastic.
-To give them somewhat better color accuracy, I hand-painted the step surfaces with Vallejo Model Air 71.032 Golden Brown acrylic paint.
+To give them somewhat better color accuracy, I airbrushed the step surfaces with Vallejo Model Air 71.032 Golden Brown acrylic paint.
 These steps would have had wooden treads on the real Titanic: